ckeditor/ckeditor4/tests/core/editable/manual/insert.md

 @bender-ui: collapsed
 @bender-ckeditor-plugins: wysiwygarea, toolbar, undo, sourcearea

+## For each insert button

+1. After each case use `reset editor` button.

 1. Select word `bar`.

-1. Press `Insert html` button.
+1. Press button.

 ## Expected
+- `Insert text` button: Inserted word `text` replaces selected word inside border.

-	There is one red border on the left of inserted `div`.
+- Any other button : there is one red border on the left of inserted `div`.

 ## Unexpected

-	There are two red borders, one on the left and another on the right of inserted `div`.
+- There are two red borders, one on the left and another on the right of inserted content.

-1. Press `Reset editor` button.

-1. Repeat with `insert element` button.
-Same expected

-1. Reset and repeat with `Insert text`.

-## Expected

-Inserted word `text` replaces selected word inside border.